SciSpike/emf-labs/labs/03_MusicLibraryWithEcore.md

 ![](pics/03_05_model.png)

 ## Summary

 You should now have a working EMF model.
-We will need one more model to make it possible to generate something, but for now, we'll simply leave  the model intact.
+We will need one more model to make it possible to generate something, but for now, we'll simply leave  the model complete and move on to the genmodel.